 Compare a pencil with a swiss army knife.
 One does one thing, very very well.
 The other, ten things but none of them as well as a specialised tool.
 Which is your concept?

 Does your app need to exchange data with a website?

 Surprisingly often, mobile apps exist as part of a wider ecosystem.
-Facebook, Twitter, Natwest, Skype – all have a website behind them.
-Typically, that’s where the database of users and most of the content will reside, and can fed into the app to keep it up to date and manageable by the app owner.
+Facebook App, Twitter App, Natwest Banking App, Skype – all have external integrations or a website behind them.
+Typically, that’s where the database of users and most of the content will reside, and can fed into the mobile app to keep it up to date and manageable by the app owner.

 Will anything need to be stored online?